Andrew N. Meltzoff

 Andrew N. Meltzoff (born February 9, 1950) is an American psychologist and an internationally recognized expert on infant and child development.
 His discoveries about infant imitation greatly advanced the scientific understanding of early cognition, personality and brain development.

 Background

 Meltzoff received a B.A. from Harvard University in 1972 and a D.Phil.
 (Ph.D.) from Oxford University in 1976 with Jerome Bruner as his thesis advisor.
 A professor of psychology at the University of Washington since 1988, he is currently co-director of the University of Washington Institute for Learning and Brain Sciences.
 The institute is an interdisciplinary scientific research center on human learning.

-He is married to the internationally recognized speech and hearing scientist and language acquisition researcher Patricia K. Kuhl.
+He is married to speech and hearing scientist and language acquisition researcher Patricia K. Kuhl.